Bangladesh executes assassin of country’s founding leader | DW | 11.04.2020

 The former military leader was hanged in the early hours of Sunday.
 He was believed to have been hiding in India before being arrested last week.

-Bangladesh executed the assassin of founding leader Sheikh Mujibur Rehman, who was killed in a military coup in 1975.
+Bangladesh has executed the assassin of the country's founding leader Sheikh Mujibur Rehman, who was killed during a military coup in 1975.

 He was arrested in Dhaka on Tuesday this week, in what Home Minister Asaduzzaman Khan said was "the biggest gift" for Bangladesh this year.
-He was believed to be hiding in India for many years.
+He was believed to have spent many years hiding in India.

 Majed was convicted in 1998, along with a dozen other officers.
 The Supreme Court of Bangladesh upheld the sentence in 2009, and five of the officers were executed several months later.